Angellsworth/django-crud-app-cat-collector/README.md

 ⸻

 🧠 What I Learned
-	•	The MVC-ish structure of Django (Models, Templates, Views)
-	•	Class-based views for CRUD
+	•	How Django manages models, views, and templates
-	•	Handling one-to-many and many-to-many relationships
+	•	How to create and link models using relationships (ForeignKey, ManyToManyField)
-	•	Django’s built-in User model and authentication system
-	•	Using decorators and mixins to protect routes
+	•	How to secure views using decorators and mixins
-	•	Basic styling of Django-generated forms
+	•	How to make Django forms a little less… plain 😅
+	•	That everything is better with cats 🐈

 ⸻

-🚀 Future Improvements
+🧹 Future Upgrades
-	•	Upload cat photos with Cloudinary
+	•	📸 Upload cat profile pics
-	•	Add cat birthdays & filter by age
-	•	Generate daily care reminders
+	•	📍 Track feeding locations via Google Maps
+	•	⏰ Schedule notifications for feedings or vet visits

 ⸻

-🌟 Acknowledgments
+👏 Special Thanks

-Big thanks to the instructors and lesson writers at General Assembly for building a strong foundation in Django with this starter project.
+To the wonderful felines in my life (real and digital), and to the team at General Assembly for making Django feel less scary.
+You taught me that CRUD can actually be cute.

 ⸻

-📧 Contact
+📬 Contact

 Angela Ellsworth
-GitHub: @Angellsworth
+GitHub | LinkedIn

+⸻

+“Time spent with cats is never wasted.” – Sigmund Freud